khmyznikov/pwa-install/README.md

 **New to PWAs?
 Unsure how to create a Web App?
 Check out these resources for a quick start: [PWA Intro](https://docs.pwabuilder.com/#/home/pwa-intro), [PWA Starter](https://docs.pwabuilder.com/#/starter/quick-start), [PWA Builder](https://www.pwabuilder.com/)**

 Installation dialog for Progressive Web Application (PWA) and Add to Home Screen/Dock dialog for Web Apps.
-This offers an enhanced user experience and addresses the absence of native dialogs in certain browsers. **20kB brotli** compressed bundle.
+This offers an enhanced user experience and addresses the absence of native dialogs in certain browsers (Safari, Firefox, Opera, etc.). **20kB brotli** compressed bundle.
 Translation/localization is supported.

 Use it as [Web Component with any **modern** framework](https://custom-elements-everywhere.com/).
 No polyfill is required.
 - [React <= 18 sample](https://stackblitz.com/edit/vite-react-ts-2eeiak?file=src%2FApp.tsx)